Silence-Talk/Whatsapp-automation/README.md

 whatsapp automation using selenium and chrome webdriver
 # this whatsapp bot has not been updated for a while.
 1.	syntax: main(message, file, delay, number, session)
 2. Chromedriver is required.
 Check your chrome version before installing chromedriver.
-Dowload chrome driver according to your version an OS from https://chromedriver.chromium.org/
+Dowload chrome driver according to your version in your system from https://chromedriver.chromium.org/
 3. Put chrome driver in same place as the python file.
 4. The function takes a total of 8 arguments.
 5. All arguments have default value and in below given order, so passing all is not important.